-- When everyone is finished, place the pebbles somewhere out of the way to dry (such as a windowsill or a table).
+- When everyone is finished, place the pebbles somewhere out of the way to dry, such as on a windowsill or table.

-- While the pebbles are drying, everyone should read a poem like In Flanders Fields by John McCrae or A Scout in Flanders by H.E. and talk about what it means.
+- While the pebbles are drying, everyone could read a poem, such as In Flanders Fields by John McCrae or A Scout in Flanders by H.E., and talk about what it means.

-- Everyone should decide how to display their creation.
-They could leave it somewhere people can see, take a picture to display, or rebuild it somewhere else.
+- Everyone should decide how on you should display your group\s creation.
+You could leave it somewhere people can see, take a picture to display or rebuild it somewhere else.

 In this activity, everyone thought about Remembrance and how it links to their lives.
 What did people find out about Remembrance?
 How did it make them feel?
 How are people going to take part in Remembrance this year?